avafinger/bpi-m64-firmware/readme.md

 		sudo tar -xvpzf kernel_m64_rc3.tar.gz -C /media/rootfs/lib/modules --numeric-ow sync

+    d-2.  **Flash it to SD card: (flashing 3.10.105 over 3.10.104)**

+		Please, change the correct path to your /media/?/boot where ? may be your [USER]

+		*note we need to backup Image in case something goes wrong* mv /media/boot/a64/Image /media/boot/a64/Image_kernel_3.10.104
+		cp -vf Image_kernel_3.10.105 /media/boot/a64/Image
+		sync

+		sudo tar -xvpzf kernel_m64_rc5.tar.gz -C /media/rootfs/lib/modules --numeric-ow sync

+    e.  **Update DTB to activate the Blue and Green Leds**

+		Please, change the correct path to your /media/?/boot where ? may be your [USER]

+		*note we need to backup in case something goes wrong* mv /media/boot/a64/a64-2GB.dtb /media/boot/a64/a64-2GB.dtb_old
+		cp -vf a64-2GB.dtb_leds /media/boot/a64/a64-2GB.dtb
+		sync

-    e.  **If everything is correct, unmount your SD card and boot the bpi-m64 with the SD card**
+    f.  **If everything is correct, unmount your SD card and boot the bpi-m64 with the SD card**